 In addition to being swollen, an affected lymph node may also be sore or tender to the touch.

-To check for a swollen lymph node in the armpit, lift that arm slightly and gently place your fingers into that armpit.
+To check for a swollen lymph node in the armpit, lift your arm slightly and gently place your fingers into your armpit.
 Press your fingers against the center of the armpit and then around the front and back of the armpit along the chest wall.
 Do the same on the other side.

 If lymph nodes are swollen in more than one part of the body, the condition is known as generalized lymphadenopathy, which suggests a systemic illness.
 Localized lymphadenopathy refers to swollen lymph node(s) in one location.